-Table 7.4: Burgers' equation (5.4) with periodic initial condition (5.3) at time t = 0.25, before shocks develop, using CFL 4 and $m = 1/\Delta x$ cells.
+Fig. 19 Burger's equation (5.4) with periodic initial condition (5.3) at time t = 0.25 (before the shock forms) and 0.4 (after the shock forms) using CFL 4 and $m = 1/\Delta x = 320$ mesh cells.
 The schemes use WENO(3,2) reconstructions.
+The true solution is shown in green on the left, but it is covered by the approximate solutions

-Solutions are shown in Figure 7.1 at times t = 0.25, before the shocks form, and t = 0.4, after the shocks have formed.
+Solutions are shown in Figure 19 at times t = 0.25, before the shocks form, and t = 0.4, after the shocks have formed.
 The resolution is sufficient that the SATh0-LF WENO solution does not wiggle noticeably.
 All three schemes perform well at time t = 0.25, but CN WENO oscillates unacceptably immediately behind the shock at time t = 0.4.

-8. Summary, Conclusions, and Open Problems.
+8 Summary, Conclusions, and Open Problems

 We presented further theoretical and numerical studies on the self-adaptive theta (SATh) scheme [1] for solving scalar conservation laws.
 We extended the scheme to unstructured meshes in multiple space dimensions, to numerical flux functions that can be split into right and left going waves, and to a higher order scheme by using WENO reconstructions for obtaining the values of the solution on the cell interfaces.
 An open problem is to properly define the scheme for systems of equations.